lorainelab/bioviz/README.md

  # Possible values for the Options directive are "None", "All",
 ```

-If you plan to do a lot of work with the site, ask Dr. Loraine to assign it a bioviz.org subdomain,
+Ask Dr. Loraine to assign your site a bioviz.org subdomain,
 e.g., yourname.bioviz.org.
 If you do that, add the domain name to `/etc/httpd/conf/httpd.conf`.

 The following example assumes the server's name is test.bioviz.org.